Technical writing is sometimes defined as simplifying the complex. It's a good definition.

 Oxford Dictionaries Online (ODO) provides four definitions for the word technical, all of which relate to the profession of technical writing: of or relating to a particular subject, art, or craft, or its techniques of, involving, or concerned with applied and industrial sciences resulting from mechanical failure according to a strict application or interpretation of the law or rules.

-Technical writers work together with editors, graphic designers and illustrators, document specialists, content managers, instructional designers, trainers, and analysts to produce an amazing variety of deliverables, including:
+Technical writers work collaboratively with editors, graphic designers and illustrators, document specialists, content managers, instructional designers, trainers, and analysts to produce an amazing variety of deliverables, including:

 Contracts Online and embedded help specifications

 Customer Service scripts - Policy documents - Simulations

 Training course materials

 Knowledge base articles